jdanninger/Awesome-SIS-Tool/README.md

 Then, the class should be added to the table of tracked classes and you will have options to update that list.

 Once class spot open, the application will give you a notification that course has a spot ready to be enrolled in.

+Click add course and start class search to see if a class in open.

 # Running Tests